Case Study: 2 new boarding houses, Waverley Borough Council

 Solution

-• Following Borough elections in 2019 which resulted in a change from a Conservative majority administration to an Independent/Liberal Democrat partnership (with support from Labour and Greens), we wrote a political survey identifying key political stakeholders in the new administration who could affect the outcome.
+• Following Borough elections which resulted in a change from a Conservative majority administration to an Independent/Liberal Democrat partnership (with support from Labour and Greens), we wrote a political survey identifying key political stakeholders in the new administration who could affect the outcome.

 • SP Broadway organised and attended meetings with the newly elected ward councillor to brief him on the proposals.